 If you have done your niche research you can also strategically be found on Google by the smart use of your niche keywords which you sprinkle through your blogs.

 It can be if you haven’t had the training and coaching to help you with this.

 So if you’re blogging and guest blogging without knowing how to use keywords and/or how to collaborate

 with the publisher for a win win then it may well be a waste of time.

 The challenge this week is to research highly trafficked websites (use Alexa Toobar to see) in your niche that have audience’s that match the people you want to reach.
 Then connect with the owners and ask if they’re open to guest posts or follow the instructions at their website.

 What do you think?
 I’d love to hear your thoughts on blogging and/or guest blogging.

 If you’ve found this helpful please share on your fave social media because social validation is becoming increasingly important in Google’s eyes too.

-Tags: authority roi review, Blogging dead, guest blogging dead, how to do guest blogging, inbox empire review, MaryEllen Tribby review, online magazine model, publishing website model, recruit writers for content, ryan deiss authority, Ryan Deiss Review, start online business, what is guest blogging
+Tags: authority roi review, Blogging dead, drive traffic with guest blogging, guest blogging dead, guest blogging tips, how to do guest blogging, inbox empire review, MaryEllen Tribby review, online magazine model, publishing website model, recruit writers for content, ryan deiss authority, Ryan Deiss Review, start online business, what is guest blogging